 If the union wins the election, which employees does it represent?
 If the union wins the election, it will represent every employee in the bargaining unit who is eligible to vote.
 Not only does it represent those employees who voted for the union, it also represents those who voted against the union, as well as those who failed to vote.
 That is why your vote is so important.

 If the union wins the election, do I have to join the union?
-That depends.
-If you are not in a Right to Work state, the union may try to negotiate with the company to require all employees who work in the facility to join the union and pay union dues or be terminated.
+No, but as mentioned above, whether you join the union or not, if the union wins it will be your exclusive representative for labor law purposes.
+And if you are not in a Right to Work state, the union may try to negotiate with the company to require all employees who work in the facility to join the union or otherwise pay union dues or face termination.
 At facilities in non-Right to Work states, new employees will usually have have 30-90 days to join the union, or the union can make the company terminate their employment.
+Virginia currently is a Right to Work state, which means the Company and Union cannot agree on a labor contract provision that requires you to join the union or alternatively pay dues as a condition of employment.
+State law, however, could change in the future.

 Questions about dues, fees and other assessments.

 What are union dues?
-Dues are fees you pay to “belong” to a union on a monthly basis.
-Union dues vary in amount from union to union.
-Generally, monthly dues are equivalent to two hours of pay.
-Think of it as working for the union the first two hours of every month, only they get paid for your labor, not you.
+Dues are fees you pay, usually on a monthly basis, to “belong” to a union or otherwise have them represent you as part of the bargaining unit.
 In many cases, the union has the right to automatically raise dues every year—and often does (without employee vote).
 See more on this page.

 How is the amount of union dues established and what would that money be used for?
 The union determines the amount of dues and fees.
 The union would also determine how your dues are spent.
 You should be aware that some of your money could be used to support political candidates of the union’s choice.